humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails1.md

 Congratulations!
 You just created your first Rails application.
 It doesn't do much (yet), but is a fully functioning Rails application.
-In the next module we'll talk a bit about what the pieces of a Rails application are, and how to start making the application do what we need it to.
+In the next module we'll talk a bit about what the pieces of a Rails application are and how to start making the application do what we need it to.